projectcalico/calico/maintenance/monitor-component-metrics.md

 ####  Service account creation

-You need to give Prometheus a serviceAccount with required permissions to collect information from {{site.prodname}}.
+You need to provide Prometheus a serviceAccount with required permissions to collect information from {{site.prodname}}.

 > **Note**: A comprehensive guide to user roles and authentication can be [found at this link](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
    {: .alert .alert-info}